olesyaprivat/test_project/notes.md

  - max offer 23 . expectations 20 . we get failure . why ?
  - application is goin to unrecoverable state . how user could repeat operation
  - form disapire in a moment of submit
+ - why we couldnt enter 0 ?
+ - form are dansing
+ - form is not sentered ))

+ ## code
+ I got error warnings while test run